ueno-llc/gsap-tools/README.md

 ### `add()` function

-- **Timeline/Tween** (required): The first argument to pass is the animation object.
+- **Timeline/Tween** (required) The first argument to pass is the animation object.
 It can be either Tween or Timeline instances.

 - **id** (optional) Instead of passing the id to the timeline method constructor you can pass it on the `add()` function itself.